 Extended Senior Management Team

 Clare joined Larkin Street in 2017 as a Development professional skilled in utilizing traditional and non-traditional revenue streams to increase revenue.
 While working here, she has built philanthropic initiatives on a sound foundation through a collaborative approach and strong project management.
 Prior to Larkin Street, she has ten years of experience working in for-profit and non-profit sectors doing marketing and development.
 She holds a B.S. in marketing from University of Missouri and a graphic design specialization certificate from California Institute of the Arts.
 Clare is passionate about using her skills to increase awareness and funds for inequalities in the Bay Area.

 Director of Behavioral Health

-Director of Research and Evaluation
+Director of Employee Development and Training

-Director of IT
+Director of Information Technology

-Ron came to Larkin Street in 2005 as the IT Manager to find a dynamic and rapidly growing agency that had not adopted technology along with the times.
+Ron came to Larkin Street in 2005 as the IT Manager to find a dynamic and rapidly growing agency that had not adopted technology to keep pace with the times.
 He has worked diligently over the years to build a highly-available IT infrastructure, a consistent and reliable computing platform, and has raised the computing aptitude of staff.
 Ron was promoted to Associate Director of IT in 2014.
-He continues to build on the high quality IT services and support offered to Larkin Street as the agency has now more than doubled in size.
-Ron has a 20-year career of working in the nonprofit sector with programs and technology.
+He continues to build on the high quality IT services and support offered to Larkin Street as the agency has more than doubled in size.
+Ron has a 20-year career of working in the non-profit sector with programs and technology.
 He is avidly committed to the mission of Larkin Street and its youth.

-Director of Facilities and Housing
+Director of Grants and Contracts